Making a difference today for a better world tomorrow.

 ClimeCo’s core strengths in sourcing environmental commodities and assisting clients with transactions stem from our comprehensive market knowledge (including both existing and proposed regulatory frameworks), our in-depth relationships with market participants and our extensive contracting expertise.
 We do much more than simply connect a buyer and seller; we work with both parties throughout the entire process to ensure a win-win solution.

 The WCI presents a unique opportunity for companies to capitalize on credit transactions.
-California’s carbon cap-and-trade program permits regulated emitters to surrender lower-cost carbon offsets instead of allowances for up to 8% of their total surrender obligation in each compliance period.
+California’s carbon cap-and-trade program permits regulated emitters to surrender lower-cost carbon offsets instead of allowances for up to 8% of their total surrender obligation in each compliance period (this decreases to 4% beginning in 2021).
 This allows emitters to leverage a greater number of offset credits, receive a payment to help reduce overall compliance costs, or both.
 By trading some of their current allowances for offsets, companies typically realize savings of 10% or more.
 ClimeCo has streamlined the process by offering a short, simple contract; by providing easy delivery of offsets to clients’ CITSS accounts; and by guaranteeing delivery and validity of the offset products.

 Project Development Services